 Now you can calculate your own ratios.
 Here’s an example using simple numbers for ease of calculation:

-Say your rent is $1,000 per month and your gross income is $3,300 per month.
-Your housing expense ratio is $1,000/$3,000 = 33%.
+Say your rent is $1,000 per month and your gross income is $3,000 per month.
+Your housing expense ratio is $1,000/$3,000 = 0.33 (33%).

 Next add your other expenses, say $300 per month.
-The total expense then is $1,300 and your total expense ratio is $1,300/$3,000 = 43%.
+The total expense is then $1,300 and your total expense ratio is $1,300/$3,000 = 0.43 (43%).

 Now think about how comfortable you are at this level.
 Perhaps you are single or have no kids and you are able to save money every month.
 There’s still some room in the budget even though the ratios are a little high.
-Other borrowers with the same numbers but with two children might feel terribly stressed on this budget.
+Other borrowers with the same numbers but with two children might feel stressed on this budget.